 Cultural Cape Verde: discover the islands' history, music & more

 You might head to Cape Verde for the glorious sun and sand, but you'll definitely miss out if you don't dive into the islands' culture as well.
-So, step out of your hotel to get far more out of your African adventure to this idyllic archipelago.
+So, step out of your hotel to get far more out of your African adventure in this idyllic archipelago.

-Why go to Cape Verde?
+Why visit Cape Verde?

 Cape Verde is made up of 10 volcanic islands (nine of which are inhabited) off the west coast of Africa.
-A former Portuguese colony until independence in 1975, Cape Verde has a very individual character.
+A former Portuguese colony until independence in 1975, Cape Verde has an individual character.
 It's a vibrant destination full of colour, music, cuisine with multiple influences and welcoming, friendly people.

-There are two leading islands in Cape Verde: firstly, Sal* home to the main international airport and a favourite with those who come to enjoy its striking natural landscape, selection of wild beaches and plush resorts.
-Then there's beautiful Boa Vista*, the third largest island and a launchpad for exciting activities in Cape Verde.
+There are two leading islands in Cape Verde: firstly, Sal*, home to the main international airport and a favourite with those who come to enjoy its striking natural landscape, selection of wild beaches and plush resorts.
+Then there's beautiful Boa Vista*, the third-largest island and a launchpad for exciting activities in Cape Verde.

-From turtle and whale watching off the shores of Boa Vista to the colonial architecture of Rabil, sand dunes waiting to be explored and eclectic mix of festivals, music and carnival-like cheer, these islands make the perfect holiday getaway with plenty to keep all ages entertained.
+From turtle and whale-watching off the shores of Boa Vista to the colonial architecture of Rabil, sand dunes waiting to be explored and eclectic mix of festivals, music and carnival-like cheer, these islands make the perfect holiday getaway with plenty to keep all ages entertained.

-If there's a glue that holds society together, and oil that keeps its wheels turning, then it's the magical music that is an almost constant soundscape for the islands' daily life.
+If there's a glue that holds society together and oil that keeps its wheels turning, then it's the magical music that is an almost constant soundscape for the islands' daily life.